 Select your desired color and finish

 Refrigerator finishes vary from the traditional black and white to stainless steel in different hues.
 Explore all colors available to find the right fit for you.
-And if you're looking for a finish that easily wipes clean, Whirlpool offers three fingerprint-resistant finishes:
+And if you're looking for a finish that easily wipes clean, Whirlpool offers two fingerprint-resistant finishes:

 Pick specialized storage and capacity